Federal tax deduction for donated open-space easements

 You are here:

-Donations of open-space easements that meet Internal Revenue Code (IRC) 170(h) requirements may entitle the donor to federal income tax deductions.
-For tax year 2019 and thereafter, the deduction is limited to 50% of adjusted gross income, which if not used up in 2019, may be carried forward at 50% of adjusted gross income for an additional fifteen years or until the donation is fully expended, whichever comes first.
-In addition, a farmer or rancher who receives in 2019 or thereafter more than 50% of adjusted gross income from the trade or business of farming or ranching is eligible for a tax deduction of 100% of adjusted gross income with the same carry forward right.
+Donations of open-space easements that meet federal tax code requirements may entitle the donor to federal income tax deductions.
+For tax year 2025 and thereafter, the deduction is limited to 50% of adjusted gross income, which if not used up in 2025, may be carried forward at 50% of adjusted gross income for an additional fifteen years or until the donation is fully expended, whichever comes first.
+In addition, a farmer or rancher who receives in 2025 or thereafter more than 50% of adjusted gross income from the trade or business of farming or ranching is eligible for a tax deduction of 100% of adjusted gross income with the same carry forward right.
 IRS Form 8283 must be filed to obtain this deduction.
 Form 8283 requires attachment of a copy of the appraisal, an appraiser’s declaration, VOF’s acknowledgement of the gift, copies of the deed as recorded and the baseline documentation report.
+The full appraisal will have to be shared with VOF when Form 8283 is submitted to VOF for its signature.

-1. The Treasury Department has proposed new regulations, applicable retroactively to gifts made on or after August 28, 2018, that will reduce the federal charitable deduction for a conservation or open-space easement by the amount of the land preservation tax credit (40% of the easement value).
-For example, a landowner gives VOF an open-space easement with a value of $500,000.
-The state tax credit would be $200,000 and the federal deduction would be reduced from $500,000 to $300,000.
+Reduction in federal charitable deduction: Treasury Regulations, effective August 28, 2018, reduced the federal charitable deductions for gifts of qualifying open-space or conservation easements by the amount of the land preservation tax credit (40% of the easement value).
+For example, if a landowner gives VOF an open-space easement with an easement value of $500,000, the state tax credit would be $200,000 and the federal deduction would be reduced from $500,000 to $300,000.

 Was this article helpful?